dk-daniel-k/riiid_auto_translator/README.md

     # to do:

+    # make a temporary dictionary (or permanently stored in a excel in the root folder) so that already-translated words don't have to invoke API

+    # multiprocessing / progress bar

     # try converting txts into docxs, translate, and turn them back into txt (for speed)

-    # multiprocessing / progress bar

     # test (make sure input json # and output json # are the same)write unit test but also write in-functionv validation

-    # if there are files of same name, those files should be taken out of the queue

-    # make a temporary dictionary (or permanently stored in a excel in the root folder) so that already-translated words don't have to invoke API

     # make a report at the end (look into logger), display 1) times API called 2) number of charts sent 3) number of new words added to the glossary excel